My old pal Roadguy wrote recently about a curious parking-garage pricing structure in Minneapolis:

 There’s an interesting discussion of parking pricing structures over at Marginal Revolution.
 I like the Occam’s razor approach that one poster suggests: “Isn’t there a much easier explanation–third-degree price discrimination?
 People who want to park for short period have inelastic demand and as a result they end up paying higher price.”

 This entry was posted on Thursday, November 6th, 2008 at 4:28 pm and is filed under Parking, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.